Page Title

 Structure

-The FPB is headed by Baudouin Regout, Commissioner.
+The FPB is headed by Baudouin Regout, Commissioner and by Saskia Weemaes, Deputy Commissioner.

 The FPB's research is carried out in two departments: the General Directorate and the Sectoral Directorate.
 The Administrative Department provides administrative support.